-The Fund (or the underlying funds in which the Fund invests) may invest in ETFs, which qualify as "index participation units" under NI 81-102.
+The Fund may invest in ETFs, which qualify as "index participation units" under NI 81-102.
 These ETFs seek to provide returns similar to the performance of a market index or industry sector index.
 ETFs may not achieve the same return as their benchmark market or industry sector indices due to, among other things, differences in the actual weights of securities held in the ETF versus the weights in the relevant index (any such differences are usually small), and due to the operating and management expenses of the ETFs.
 ETFs may also be subject to currency risk.
 An ETF may, for a variety of reasons, also fail to accurately track the market segment or index that underlies its investment objective.
 ETF units may trade below, at, or above their respective net asset values per unit.
 The price of an ETF can also fluctuate and the value of Funds that invest in securities offered by ETFs will change with these fluctuations.